WebAssembly/spec/document/core/syntax/modules.rst

 The initial contents of a :ref:`memory <syntax-mem>` are zero bytes. *Data segments* can be used to initialize a range of memory from a static :ref:`vector <syntax-vec>` of :ref:`bytes <syntax-byte>`.

-Like element segments, data segments can be active or passive.
+Like element segments, data segments can be :ref:`active <syntax-active>` or :ref:`passive <syntax-passive>`.
 An active data segment copies its contents into a table during :ref:`instantiation <exec-instantiation>`.
 A passive data segment's contents can be copied using the |MEMORYINIT| instruction.

 The |MDATA| component of a module defines a vector of data segments.
 Each active data segment defines the memory to initialize, and the starting |DOFFSET| in that memory to initialize.
 Each passive data segment only defines its contents.